salmanalibanani/salmanalibanani.com/content/post/azure-service-bus-client-library-for-dot-net.md

     </None>
 </ItemGroup>
 ```
 This sets up the project nicely with references to Configuration API which we will use to store the connection string for Service Bus.
-You can get the connection string from Azure portal.
+We can get the connection string from Azure portal.

 Note that in real projects, connection strings should be not be kept in config files.
 A great place to keep connection strings is <a href="https://docs.microsoft.com/en-us/azure/key-vault/general/" target="_blank">Azure Key Vault</a>.